 The primary Project responsibilities of the TSA and the COUNTY are outlined below.
-In addition to primary Project Responsibilities, specific technical responsibilities for the two parties are contained in Appendix A "TSA Acceptance Test Requirements", attached hereto and incorporated by reference into this Agreement.
-The Project will be overseen by the COUNTY.
+In addition to primary Project Responsibilities, specific technical responsibilities for the two parties are contained in Appendix A, "TSA Acceptance Test Requirements", attached hereto and incorporated by reference into this Agreement.
+The Project will be overseen by the COUNTY, except for those portions of the Project that are TSA's sole responsibility as set forth in this Agreement.